mdn/content/files/en-us/web/api/windowsharedstorage/run/index.md

 ### Parameters

 - `name`
-  - : A string representing the name of the operation registered inside the shared storage worklet module that is to be run.
-This must match the name given to the operation when it is registered with {{domxref("SharedStorageWorkletGlobalScope.register()")}}.
+  - : A string representing the registered operation's name within the shared storage worklet module.
+It must match the name given to the operation when it is registered with {{domxref("SharedStorageWorkletGlobalScope.register()")}}.
 - `options` {{optional_inline}}
   - : An options object, which can contain the following properties:
     - `data` {{optional_inline}}